esphome/esphome-docs/cookbook/lvgl.rst

 .. figure:: images/lvgl_cook_cover.png
     :align: center

-Just as above, we need to get the states of the cover first.
+Just as in the previous example, we need to get the states of the cover first.
 With a numeric sensor we retrieve the current position of the cover, and wuth a text sensor we retrive the current movement state of it.
 We are particularly intersted in the moving (*opening* and *opening*) states, because during these we'd like to change the label on the middle to show *STOP*.
 Otherwise, this button label will show the percentage of the opening.
 Additionally, we'll change the opacity of the labels on the *UP* and *DOWN* buttons depending on if the cover is fully open or close.

 .. code-block:: yaml